LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 ![ScriptReader Demo](https://github.com/LPBeaulieu/Handwriting-OCR-ScriptReader/blob/main/ScriptReader%20Github%20Page%20Images/ScriptReader%20Demo.png)<hr>
 The illustration above shows the various use cases of common RTF commands with <b>ScriptReader</b>.
 Notice that the typos have simply been darkened with ink, such that the model identifies dark squares as being mistakes that need to be filtered out of the final text.
 While curly brackets may be employed to avoid using closing RTF commands, their use should be avoided, as the presence of an OCR error in one of them might prevent the file from being opened in a regular word processor.
 You would then be notified of the location of the mistake in the RTF file, which could be corrected by hand by opening the file in a basic text editor (such as Notepad on Windows or Text Editor on Ubuntu) and by fixing the error at the appropriate row and column.
 Make sure to train your model on handwritten text that includes a lot of the abovementioned RTF commands, so that the OCR errors are minimized.
 Also remember to add a space at the beginning of a new line if you ended the previous word at the very end of the last line.
 Otherwise, the two words will end up merged together, as obviated by the red squiggly line in the image above.<br><br>

-To keep things as simple as possible in the (default) <b>basic RTF mode</b> of the "get_predictions.py" code, "\par" is changed for "\par\pard\tab" after OCR.
-This means that the paragraph-formatting attributes (such as centered alignment, "<i>qc</i>") are returned to their default values, and a tab is included automatically when a new paragraph is started by writing "\par".
-The <b>advanced RTF mode</b> just interprets the RTF commands as you write them.
+To keep things as simple as possible in the (default) <b>basic RTF mode</b> of the "get_predictions.py" code, "\par" is changed for "\par\pard" after OCR.
+This means that the paragraph-formatting attributes (such as centered alignment, "<i>qc</i>") are returned to their default values automatically when a new paragraph is started by writing "\par" in your handwritten manuscript.
+Please note that the new version of the code doesn't automatically indent your new paragraphs anymore through the procedural introduction of "\tab" RTF commands as shown in the illustration above, as you should really do this through the paragraph style settings of your word processor for best results.
+That being said, any "\tab" RTF commands that you actually write in your handwritten manuscript will result in inserted tabs in the OCR file.
+The <b>advanced RTF mode</b> just interprets the RTF commands as you write them (please consult the comments in the actual Python script to activate the advanced mode).

 ## 🏁 Getting Started <a name = "getting_started"></a>

+If your PC runs on Windows version 10 or later with a x86-64 architecture, then you will be able to run the compiled version of the Python scripts without need for installation of dependencies.
+Simply download the zipped folder in the release section and extract it in any destination of your choosing where you have writing permissions, such as the "Documents" folder.
+Then move on to the "Usage" section below for more on how to use the executable files within the working folder.

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>ScriptReader</b> on a local computer.

-The instructions below are for Windows operating systems, and while I am not 100% sure that it is able to run on Windows, I made every effort to adapt the code so that it would be compatible, but the code runs very nicely on Linux.

 Start by holding the "Shift" key while right-clicking in your working folder, then select "Open PowerShell window here" to access the PowerShell in your working folder and enter the commands described below.

 <b>Step 1</b>- Install <b>PyTorch</b> (Required Fastai library to convert images into a format usable for deep learning) using the following command (or the equivalent command found at https://pytorch.org/get-started/locally/ suitable to your system):
 ```
-pip3 install torch torchvision torchaudio
+pip3 install torch torchvision
 ```

 <b>Step 2</b>- Install the <i>CPU-only</i> version of <b>Fastai</b>, which is a deep learning Python library.
-The CPU-only version suffices for this application, at least when running on Linux, as the character images are very small in size:
+The CPU-only version suffices for this application, as the character images are very small in size:
 ```
 py -m pip install fastai
 ```